SpectraLogic/python-can/doc/interfaces/serial.rst

 .. note::
     The properties **extended_id**, **is_remote_frame** and **is_error_frame**
-    from the class:`~can.Message` are not in use.
+    from the class:`~pycan.Message` are not in use.
 This interface will not send or receive flags for this properties.

 Bus
 ---

-.. autoclass:: can.interfaces.serial.serial_can.SerialBus
+.. autoclass:: pycan.interfaces.serial.serial_can.SerialBus

 Internals
 ---------